AitorSimona/Traverser/README.md

 the package's functionality.
 Some abilities may ask for animations found in this demo, which of course can be replaced (I use them in development).

+IMPORTANT: The demo used Cinemachine and the HDRP, make sure to install them first or all materials will look pink and there will be missing scripts.

 ### INPUT

 Unfortunately Unity's current default input manager does not allow to create entries directly from code, so you have to do this yourself.